Summary

 You can check your hourly pay rates are correct and change them if necessary.

-Employee Minimum Wage Rates
+Employee Minimum Wage report

 You may want to know which Minimum Wage band your employees are in, and what their rate per hour should be.